johanhedin/nanoca/doc/SMARTCARD.md

 or by removing the `~/.cache/opensc` directory.

 PIN objects can only be created once and can not be removed.
-The PIN codes can be changed (see futher down on this page) but to add new PIN objects or remove existing ones, the card need to be erased and then configured from scratch.
+The PIN codes can be changed (see further down on this page) but to add new PIN objects or remove existing ones, the card need to be erased and then configured from scratch.

-## Create a RSA key on the card
+## Create an RSA key on the card
 To create a new RSA key object on the card run the following command:

 ```console